vibbits/training-material/topics/protein-structure-analysis/tutorials/explore-pdb/tutorial.md

   - "Basic knowledge of working with the PDB database"
 time_estimation: "30m"
 key_points:
-  - "Protein ID"
-  - "Uniprot"
+  - "Use the Uniprot web site to search and explore crystal structures"
-  - "PDB file format"
+  - "Understand the columns of the classical PDB file format"
 contributors:
   - abotzki
   - jvdurme